-In 2005 arts venues from the across the county came together to offer a more coherent arts offering to the people of Lincolnshire, this was to make the venues stronger and more adaptable in the current economic climate.
-The network allows venues to create jointly commissioned work which then can go tour across Lincolnshire and beyond.
-The 9 venues continue to programme individually but constantly work together to ensure that the arts offer across Lincolnshire is exciting and relevant to our local communities.
+In 2005 venues from the across the county came together to offer a more coherent arts offering to the people of Lincolnshire in response to the then current economic climate.
+The network jointly commissioned work which toured across Lincolnshire and beyond.

-In 2012 the network set up the LOV Young People's Programme to support young people in being a part of the cultural landscape in Lincolnshire and to create a culture shift amongst young people, schools and families in the way they access and perceive what we offer.
-The programme is designed to find the best way to work with young people and get them involved with their local arts venues, in order to make a genuine contribution to the venue and bring more young people into the venue.
-Through the work the programme does, we have put on some of the first un-ticked and free events for young people at some of our venues, brought brand new audiences into our venues, created opportunities such as shadowing and training in working in a theatre and commission work for young people by internationally acclaimed theatre companie and so much more.
+In 2012 the network set up the LOV Young People's Programme to support young people in being a part of the cultural landscape in Lincolnshire and to create a culture shift amongst young people, schools and families in the way they access the venues.
+The programme was designed to find the best way to work with young people and get them involved with their local arts venues, in order to make a genuine contribution to the venue and bring more young people in.
+Through this work the programme put on the first un-ticketed and free events for young people at some of the venues and created opportunities such as shadowing and training.
+The Network also commissioned work for young people by internationally acclaimed theatre companies and much, much more.

 With funding from Paul Hamlyn Foundation, Esmee Fairbairn Foundation, Arts Council England, BFI Film Audience Network and National Foundation for Youth Music, we run a varied programme with opportunities such as Producing, Programming, Commissioning, Skills Development and Workshops in many different art forms.
 We have a young decision making group in each of our venues, each group is unique and work towards arts projects they have chosen and are interested in.